vivekvismayam/vivekvismayam.github.io/posts/telegram-media-downloader/index.md

 The Telegram client processes **only fresh messages** as they arrive.
 It doesn't go back to previous messages or attempt re-downloads.
 This keeps storage clean and avoids accidental duplication.
 ### 🟢 Startup Notifications
 ![Image 0](https://raw.githubusercontent.com/vivekvismayam/blog-assets-1/refs/heads/main/Images/p20_4.png)
-Every time the program restarts, I get a message on Telegram saying: 👀 Listening for new messages...
+Every time the program restarts, I get a message on Telegram saying: *👀 Listening for new messages...*
 This helps ensure that even after a reboot or crash, free logging and I know the service is alive and behaving correctly.
 ### 📊 Real-Time Download Progress
 I've added logic to **track and report download progress** back to me on Telegram:
-* Every 10% completion triggers a new message (e.g., "File.mp4: 30% downloaded").
+* Every 10% completion triggers a new message (*"Download crossed 20%"*) quoting the original file.
 * Yes, Telegram allows you to edit a single message to update progress, but I intentionally chose **separate progress messages** for now — it helps me monitor performance, especially during the early phases of usage.
 ![Image 1](https://raw.githubusercontent.com/vivekvismayam/blog-assets-1/refs/heads/main/Images/p20_1.png)
 ### 📁 Keyword-Based Download Routing
 Based on specific **keywords in the message text**, the download path is selected dynamically:
 * Send a message `Path` to check which path is currently active- Movie (`/home/media/movies`) Or Series(`/home/media/series`)
-* Send a message `ChangePath` tin the Telegram chat to toggle the path between configurable Paths- Movies & Series This categorization feeds directly into Jellyfin’s folder-based library scan and gives me a quick way to control the system remotely without touching the server terminal.
+* Send a message `ChangePath` in the Telegram chat to toggle the path between configurable Paths- Movies & Series.
+This categorization feeds directly into Jellyfin’s folder-based library scan and gives me a quick way to control the system remotely without touching the server terminal.
 ![Image 2](https://raw.githubusercontent.com/vivekvismayam/blog-assets-1/refs/heads/main/Images/p20_2.png)
 ### 🔄 systemd Service for Background Execution